craigrachow/CISM/governance.md

 - Emerging risks involve uncertainty.
 - Early identification enables proactive action.
 - Focus on realistic and relevant threats.
+- Threat vector vs attack surface - threat vector is a specific way to breach. attack surface is the system itself.
+The strong the defences the smaller the attack surface and fewer threat vectors.

 **Memory hook:**
 > *Unknown risks become known risks through monitoring.*